Whenning42/bounce-rl/mods/noita/README.md

 Installation Instructions:

 Symlink this folder into the Noita mods folder.
-To do this (assuming a steam install) run:
+To do this, assuming a steam install, cd into the folder of this README and then run:
 ```
-ln -s ./ ~/.steam/steam/steamapps/common/Noita/mods/rl_mod
+ln -s $(pwd) ~/.steam/steam/steamapps/common/Noita/mods/rl_mod
 ```